UchihaItachiSama/netdevops-lab/phase-2/ansible-basics/playbooks/Demo/README.md

   hosts: localhost
   gather_facts: false
   tasks:
-    - name: Creat a directory if it does not exists ansible.builtin.file:
+    - name: Create a directory if it does not exists ansible.builtin.file:
         path: ./training
         state: directory